 the performance) must have an original copy of the work with them for the performance.

-Some information relating to the Festival, such as details supplied on entry forms, may be stored on computer by organisers of the Festival.
-Entrants are advised that this information is solely for administrative purposes, such as sending copies of our Syllabus or timesheets to entrants, and will not be disclosed to any other organisation.
+Some information relating to the Festival, such as details supplied on entry forms, may be stored securely on computer by section secretaries.
+We wish to assure entrants that this information is required solely for administrative purposes, such as sending copies of our Syllabus or timesheets to entrants, and will not be disclosed to any other organisation.
 Entrants or their parents / guardians / carers may request to have these details removed at any time.